There are 15 mobile networks that offer a free Pay As You Go SIM card. Discover the UK’s best Pay As You Go SIMs.

 Free SIM Card: Order Lyca Mobile SIM card (free with top-up) →

-If you’re looking for a Pay As You Go SIM card that allows you to call abroad and to travel at no extra cost, Lyca Mobile is currently our recommended option.
+If you’re looking for a Pay As You Go SIM card that allows you to roam internationally at no extra cost, Lyca Mobile is currently our recommended option.

-On all of the Lyca Mobile plans, you’ll get inclusive roaming in Europe and India, with a generous limit on the amount of data you can use abroad each month (12GB on limited data plans and 35GB on unlimited data plans).
-For comparison, you’ll get just 5GB per month on giffgaff.
-You can also choose an AloTurka plan with inclusive roaming in Turkey.
+On all of Lyca Mobile’s plans, you’ll get inclusive roaming in Europe and India, with a generous limit on the amount of data you can use abroad each month (up to 12GB on limited data plans and 35GB on unlimited data plans).
+For comparison, you’ll get just 5GB per month of international roaming on giffgaff, and nothing on VOXI and Vodafone.
+There’s also an AloTurka plan with inclusive roaming in Turkey.

 (5GB roaming)